Keller Group to exit heavy foundations business in Singapore, Malaysia

-BENGALURU (REUTERS) - Ground engineering contractor Keller Group Plc said on Thursday (Nov 22) it would exit its heavy foundations activities in Singapore and Malaysia and scale back in Brazil and South Africa, leading to 700 job cuts.
+BENGALURU (India) • Ground engineering contractor Keller Group said yesterday it would exit its heavy foundations activities in Singapore and Malaysia, and scale back in Brazil and South Africa, leading to 700 job cuts.

-Keller Group expects to take an exceptional restructuring charge of about £57 million (S$100.1 million) in its full-year results.
+Keller Group expects to take an exceptional restructuring charge of about £57 million (S$100.9 million) in its full-year results.

 "We are taking tough but necessary actions to reduce our cost base and exposure to unprofitable market segments, and we are also sharpening our control regime," chief executive officer Alain Michaelis said in a statement.